grahamsnz/netlify-jekyll-base/_includes/benefits.md

-The Open Telecom Foundation is a not-for-profit collaboration between community members who are passionate about open source projects and open protocols that facilitate better quality telecommunications.

 **Membership Benefits:**

 * *Support* of a knowledgeable group of developers and operators who manage 24/7/365 carrier-grade telecommunications all over the globe.